jez/blog/_posts/2024-09-15-iphone-travel-laptop.md

 [^images]:
   To get the images in the post, I have Dropbox on both my phone and the home computer, and Image Magick to convert & resize the photos.

-But there's a few things holding this setup from being amazing.
+But there's a few things keeping this setup from being amazing.

 - For some reason, `Cmd-Tab` to switch to the most recently used app is one of the few keyboard shortcuts that **doesn't** transfer from macOS.
 It's crazy, because it works on iPadOS.